brohaut/brohaut.github.io/_posts/2017-11-22-Article-MCS_Prognosis.markdown

 ---
-title:  "Does detecting a Minimally Conscious State in the ICU matter ?"
+title:  "Does detecting Minimally Conscious States in the ICU matter ?"
 date:   2017-11-22 00:00:00
 categories: [Publi]
 tags: [Disorders of Consciousness, ICU, Consciousness, MyPublications]